bopopescu/devops-opsworks/README.md

 #### How it works
 1. Opsworks has the concept of *life cycle events* which trigger *custom Chef recipes*.
-In Opsworks *custom Chef recipes* can be called for every *life cycle event*.

 2. Information about the *layers* and *instances* is provided at runtime by Opsworks.
 ```ruby